 Lt Gen David Capewell, commander of UK Joint Forces, told MPs on Tuesday: "The reasons for these attack are complex, but there is no question in my mind that this is an insurgent tactic.
-I think deeply about this every day."'Step up attacks'
+I think deeply about this every day."

 Col Richard Kemp, a former commander in Afghanistan who has sat on the government's Cobra emergency committee, said such attacks were impossible to stop completely.

 He told the BBC: "There is no way of ensuring they won't happen, in the same way as there is no way of ensuring that attacks from outside won't happen either.
 It illustrates the 360 degree threat that our troops face day in and day out.

 "It also shows, whether or not it was a Taliban-organised attack, a recognition of the fact that our mission there is about to end.

 "If it's the Taliban then we know that they are trying to step up their attacks so that they can be seen to give us a bloody nose before we depart.